walinejs/waline/docs/src/en/cookbook/emoji.md

 ## Create your own presets

 First of all, you need to prepare some emoji images.
-Then, pleaase follow the steps to create your prreset.
+Then, please follow the steps to create your preset.

 ### Name the emoji and upload it

 For the sake of simplicity, Waline will directly use the name of the emoji image as the key of the emoji.
 This means that if you import two different presets, and they both contain a laugh.png image, both emotes will correspond to the same emoji `:laugh:`.

-Therefore, the best practice is that each emoji preset creator should add a prese-name-related prefix to all names in emoji files.
+Therefore, the best practice is that each emoji preset creator should add a preset-name-related prefix to all names in emoji files.

 After naming them appropriately, you need to upload them to your server.